-The AMC currently consists of nine members, including a youth member and two ex officio members (the Race Discrimination Commissioner and the Secretary of the Department of Social Services).
+The previous AMC consisted of nine members, including: a youth member and two ex officio members (the Race Discrimination Commissioner and the Secretary of the Department of Social Services).

-The Chair of the council is Judge Rauf Soulio, South Australian District Court Judge, and Ms Gail Ker OAM, the CEO of ACCESS Community Services Limited in Queensland, is Deputy Chair.
+The Chair of the council was Judge Rauf Soulio, South Australian District Court Judge, and Ms Gail Ker OAM, the CEO of ACCESS Community Services Limited in Queensland, was Deputy Chair.